 - Develop a professional counselor identity with a foundation in the integration of evidenced based practice and applicable ethical codes

 - Evaluate their self-awareness and self-development through reflective practice of counseling skills

 Council for Accreditation of Counseling & Related Educational Programs (CACREP)

 Prerequisites to Graduate Work

-Prerequisites for the M.A. and M.Ed. programs include a bachelor’s degree from an accredited university.
+Prerequisites for the M.A. program includes a bachelor’s degree from an accredited university.